 Good policy design can reduce these barriers.
 The following measures should be followed by Canada, and any other countries considering ‘untying’ work permits.

-Require an occupation-wide labor market impact assessment.
+- Require an occupation-wide labor market impact assessment.
 Currently, employers under Canada’s TFWP need to conduct a labor market impact assessment to ensure the hiring of a particular foreign worker will not negatively impact the Canadian labor market.
-Such assessments lead to massive delays (as can be seen with the U.S. H-2B program) which reduces productivity for employers and keeps workers trapped in vulnerable positions.
+Such assessments lead to massive delays which reduce productivity for employers and keeps workers trapped in vulnerable positions which reduce productivity for employers and keeps workers trapped in vulnerable positions.
 Instead, employers should be required to conduct an occupation-wide impact assessment for approved visa categories.
 Workers could then transition to any other pre-assessed job within the occupation, without requiring further assessments and without completing a predetermined portion of their initial contract.
 This somewhat mirrors the design of the Recognised Seasonal Employer (RSE) scheme in New Zealand, where employers are pre-approved to recruit a specified number of workers within a specific sector.

 Unfortunately, there are few examples of occupation-specific work permits in practice, making it difficult for Canada to know the impacts and practicalities of such a scheme.
 However, Canada’s history as an innovative leader on immigration policy makes it an ideal candidate for a pilot.
 ‘Untying’ work permits would likely lead to improved outcomes for Canadian workers and employers, while paving the way for other countries to reap these benefits as well.